AEK Athens F.C.: Homecoming with new beginning (2022–2024)

+The Marios Iliopoulos era (2024–present)

+Following an ultimately disappointing season for AEK and a missed chance to win a second consecutive league title, major shareholder and owner Dimitris Melissanidis announced his departure from the club's ownership on June 10, 2024, selling his shares to Seajets owner, Marios Iliopoulos for a seeming €90 million.
+At his final interview, Melissanidis stated that he "had completed his part and brought AEK back to the top, with a new stadium, a competitive team in Greek and European football, and zero debt".

+At an Iliopoulos presentation, he stated he wanted a competitive team that will dominate Greek football and become a significant European power, while also focusing on the one thing AEK was lacking in, their academies.
+On a question regarding an increase on the transfer budget and a change on the current transfer policy, he urged AEK fans to "put on their seatbelts slowly and enjoy it".
+Not long after, Iliopoulos sold Ezequiel Ponce for a club record €9,000,000, while signing players such as Roberto Pereyra, Erik Lamela and Thomas Strakosha with club record contract fees.

+The season, however, started with an early elimination of AEK from the Conference Cup by FC Noah.

+On 19 September 2024, the club announced ex Manchester United player, Anthony Martial, on a three-year deal.
+This is the club's highest valued player arrival, with an estimate of €10m.
+In October 2024 they announced the signing of Javier Ribalta as their new Executive Director.

+In the 2024–25 Super League, AEK finished fourth resulting in the announcement of coach Matías Almeyda's departure after the end of the season.

 Crest

 In 1924, AEK adopted the image of a double-headed eagle (Δικέφαλος Αετός; Dikéfalos Aetós) as their emblem.
 Created by Greek refugees from Constantinople in the years following the Greco-Turkish War and subsequent population exchange, the emblem and colours (yellow and black) of AEK were chosen as a reminder of lost homelands; they represent the club's historical ties to Constantinople.
-The double-headed eagle is featured in the flag of the Greek Orthodox Church, whose headquarters are in Constantinople, and served as Imperial emblem under the Palaiologos dynasty, which was the last one to rule the Byzantine Empire.
+The double-headed eagle is featured in the flag of the various entities of the Greek Orthodox Church, whose headquarters are in Constantinople, and served as Imperial emblem under the Palaiologos dynasty, which was the last one to rule the Byzantine Empire.

 AEK's main emblem underwent numerous minor changes between 1924 and 1982.
 The design of the eagle on the shirt badge was often not identical to the design of the eagle depicted on official club correspondence, merchandise, and promotional material.
 All designs were considered "official" (in the broadest sense of the word), however, it was not until 1982 that an identifiable, copyrighted design was established as the club's official, and shirt badge.
 The emblem design was changed in 1989, again in 1993, and again in 2013 to the current design.